Saltssaumure/QuickCSS/README.md

 A [QuickSCSS][quickscss] usage template, for Custom/Quick CSS in Discord client mods.

 ## Usage
-1. [Create a copy of the template][generate].
+1. [Create a copy of this template][generate].
+2. Clone your copy to your computer.
-2. Install dependencies with `pnpm i`.
+3. Install dependencies with `pnpm i`.
-3. Edit the contents of `scss/` to your liking.
+4. Edit the contents of `scss/` to your liking.
-4. Run `pnpm build` to compile once, or `pnpm watch` to compile on file changes.
+5. Run `pnpm build` to compile once, or `pnpm watch` to compile on file changes.

 ## Notes
 - File structure inside `scss/` is a suggestion only, only `main.scss` is required.